daipe-ai/platform-docs/docs/read-access-prod.md

 ## 3. Create tables in hive metastore

-We need to create production tables in development Databricks hive metastore in order to call `read_table`.
+We need to create production tables in development Databricks hive metastore in order to call `dp.read_table`.
 This is a manual one time operation.

 It's considered a best practice to separate environment at the database level.